-In accordance with EITF 96-18, we accounted for the warrants issued to HealthTronics in 2004 and 2005 under the distribution agreement (now terminated) based on their fair value measured at the date of milestone achievement.
+In accordance with EITF 96-18, we accounted for the warrants issued to HealthTronics in 2004 and 2005 under the now terminated Distribution Agreement based on their fair value measured at the date of milestone achievement.
 The related amount, which was a non-cash charge, was then recorded as a reduction of revenue since the warrants vested as a result of HealthTronics' purchase of a specified number of lithotripters and Ablatherms.

-We used the Black-Scholes options pricing model to determine the fair value of the warrants that vested pursuant to the distribution agreement.
+We used the Black-Scholes options pricing model to determine the fair value of the vested warrants.
 The model was developed to estimate the fair value of traded options that have no vesting restrictions and are fully transferable.
 The application of the model to the warrants therefore requires the use of subjective assumptions, including historical share price volatility, the expected life of the warrants and our risk-free interest rate.
-A change in one or more of these assumptions could result in a material change to the estimated fair value of the vested warrants.